 The South Australian Civil and Administrative Tribunal (SACAT) is a state tribunal that helps people in South Australia to resolve issues within specific areas of law, either through agreement at a conference, conciliation or mediation, or through a decision of the Tribunal at hearing.
 SACAT also conducts reviews of Government decisions.

-SACAT strives to be accessible and responsive to user needs, and deals with cases in a large range of areas (or jurisdictions).
+SACAT strives to be accessible and responsive to Customer needs, and deals with cases in a large range of areas (or jurisdictions).
 The Tribunal operates across the state of South Australia and is a key part of the state justice system.

 Specifically, SACAT is the place to bring